meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Leaking nutrients

-All B vitamins are water-soluble, not fat-soluble.
+All B vitamins are water-soluble.
 Personal supposition: they could leak out of food when cooked.
-So we could expect things like ham or dried food to have much less B vitamins.
-I have no idea if this is true.
+So we could expect things like ham or dried food to have less B vitamins.
+Electrolytes (natrium, kalium, magnesium and iodine) could also leak out on the same principle.
+I don&rsquo;t know about minerals.

-If true, electrolytes (natrium, kalium, magnesium, iodine) could also leak out on the same principle.
+If true, this makes it pretty stupid to throw away the broth (the cooking water).
+Drink it.

-I wager that fat-soluble vitamins (A, D, E, K) also leak out, when fat leaks out.
-When frying fish, scoop up that valuable fish oil.
+I wager the same for fat-soluble vitamins (A, D, E, K), when some fatty food leaks fat during cooking.
+So when frying fish, scoop up that valuable fish oil.
 (And protect them from oxidation by having saturated fats in the pan, along with antioxidants such as rosemary.)

 <a id="org214d6f9"></a>